openshift/ci-docs/content/en/docs/how-tos/adding-a-cluster-profile.md

   named `cluster-profile-<name>`, in which case a single new `switch` label is required.

+## Private Cluster Profiles

+To restrict the usage of your cluster profile to specific organizations and repositories, you can create a pull request in the `openshift/release` repository.
+Within the pull request, add your repository or organization to the [allowlist](https://github.com/openshift/release/tree/master/core-services/cluster-profiles/_config.yaml).

+For detailed instructions, please refer to the [README file](https://github.com/openshift/release/tree/master/core-services/cluster-profiles/README.md).

 ## VPN connection

 For platforms that need access to restricted environments, `ci-operator`